TEXT PREPARATION AND SUBMISSION

 The conference will be held virtually, through video conferencing via Google Meet.

-You can join the meeting via Meet, Gmail or a supported web browser (Chrome, etc) mobile/desktop application.
+You can join the meeting via Meet, Gmail or web browser (Chrome, etc) mobile/desktop applications.

 Personal account users must request permission before they can join the video meeting, if “quick access” is turned off by the the host